LogoElectromagnet Maker

 Decision Q&A

-Fast answers for both canonical and alias lock phrasing.
+Fast answers for canonical, alias, and for-sale lock phrasing.

 Why it matters: Splitting into duplicate URLs weakens user clarity and canonical SEO signals.